amarkanday/python-tutorials/README.md

 **Sample Python Questions:**

--    **Implement k-Means Clustering:** Write a Python function to perform k-means clustering on a given dataset without using external libraries.    cite turn0search6
+-    **Implement k-Means Clustering:** Write a Python function to perform k-means clustering on a given dataset without using external libraries.

--    **Logistic Regression Model:** Develop a logistic regression model in Python to predict binary outcomes based on input features.    cite turn0search6
+-    **Logistic Regression Model:** Develop a logistic regression model in Python to predict binary outcomes based on input features.

--    **Merge Sorted Lists:** Given multiple sorted lists, write a function to merge them into a single sorted list without using built-in sort functions.    cite turn0search5
+-    **Merge Sorted Lists:** Given multiple sorted lists, write a function to merge them into a single sorted list without using built-in sort functions.

 -    **Data Transformation:** Using Pandas, transform a raw dataset into a structured format suitable for analysis, handling missing values and outliers appropriately.